WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Moving back to GUI
 ----

-So you've gotten to an awesome folder or file but now you're scared you need GUI back.
+So you've gotten to an awesome folder or file but now you're scared and you need the GUI back.

 The `open` command in OS X allows you to open a file or folder like you would if you double clicked on it, so if you run it on a folder it will open finder at that location.
 If you run it on a file it will open the default program for that file type!